Dingding070307/Never-let-me-go/README.md

             <h2>3.
 Themes</h2>

             <h3>Friendship</h3>
-            <p>The setting of the story is school, where friendship is essential to constitute the setting.
+            <p>The setting of the story is school.
+Friendship is essential to constitute the setting.
 In this case, the narrator, Kathy, illustrates her campus life.
 During the process, she and her friends Ruth and Tommy are tested by the experiences they go through.</p>

             <h3>Gender</h3>
             <p>Cloning children do not have traditional emotions or feelings.
 During the growing process, they gradually realize the differences between male and female.
 Moreover, they come to understand that they cannot have children because they are clones.</p>